jhourigan8/gecis/README.md

 If you wish to see the cube in action recomend using the webapp to interface with it, since the code is a bit complex and not fully setup for the user to easily interface with it, without knowing how it works.

+### Ways We Optimized the Solver
+Through the proccess of developing the solver we did some steps to try to make it faster, since intitialy it took an unresonable amount of time even on easy solves.

+**Switched Solvers:**
+The first thing we did was swap from the `Solver.CBC_MIXED_INTEGER_PROGRAMMING` to the `Solver.SAT_INTEGER_PROGRAMMING`.
+This new solver requires only bool vars and finite bools vars which matches our situation.
+This led to speed up from 10's of miniutes to 10's of seconds.
+We think this is due to the fact that the more complex MIP solver is looking at a much larger search space compared to the SAT version.

+**Removed Minimization Contraint:**
+One thing we needed was a maxMove contraint on the solver to give a finite number of varaibles to create before calling the solve method.
+We initially set this to a large number and then just let it run to minimize the number of moves.
+However we found that it creates a large number of unesseasry varaibales so intead we got rid of the minimization constraint.
+Then we incremented over the maxMoves values 1, 2, ... until it finds a fesible solution.
+This decreased runtimes from around 16.0 seconds for a 7 move solve to 1.8 seconds for a 7 move solve.

+**Different Objectives:**
+We also tried using different objectives, like just solving one face, or solving the cross on one side.
+This lead to some speed up in some cases however the main time contraint was due to the actuall minimization value.
+Since solving one side can take >12 moves this does not lead to much speed up in complex scrambles.

+**Change Encodings:**
+Lastly we decided to change encodings from MIP to SAT.
+We thought this might speed things up since the MIP solver might be looking at unessesary search spaces while SAT might be able to ignore some cases.
+This lead to not much of a different ###(Jack write what it did)